muratk5n/thirdwave/en/README.md

 ---

 Guy sets up an entire heating/cooking system with chimney at camp, in a tent.
 Extremely wasteful IMO.
-Would not carry anything that would need cooking.

 ---